VR-Data/M5_Data_Science_Project/README.md

 1. The 2007-2008 Global Financial Crisis – Despite beginning in 2007, causing the collapse of Northern Rock in the UK, it wasn’t until the collapse of the Lehman Brother investment back on 15 September 2008[4] that the global economy felt the full weight of this shock.
 2. COVID-19 Pandemic – GDP fell by “More than twice as much as the previous largest annual fall on record” according to the ONS via the BBC[5], following lockdown in 2020 as a result of the COVID-19 outbreak.
 3. The Ukraine War – Following the Russian invasion of Ukraine, global oil prices rose by 11%, meanwhile UK wholesale gas prices rose by 40%[6].
 Along with other underlying factors and the combination of an already unstable economic condition in the UK following Brexit and COVID-19.

+Due to the complex nature of the subject, especially given the combined effects of the recent events, this report will limit its research to the past 5 years, to investigate and discuss macroeconomic indicators and their effect on the UK investment sector.

+## Key Data Points:

+**Macroeconomic data:**
+1. GDP Data – Monthly GDP figures provided by ONS, available at: https://www.ons.gov.uk/economy/grossdomesticproductgdp/datasets/monthlygdpandmainsectorstofourdecimalplaces
+2. CPI Data – Monthly CPI figures provided by ONS, available at: https://www.ons.gov.uk/economy/inflationandpriceindices/datasets/consumerpriceinflation

+**Proxies for the UK investment market:**
+1. FTSE All-Share Index – This index captures nearly all companies listed on the London Stock Exchange’s (LSE) main market and will be used to indicate how UK companies are performing.
+2. FTSE SmallCap Index – This index captures companies listed on the LSE’s main market that are ranked outside the top 350 largest companies by market capitalisation.

+**Proxies for the UK CIS market:**
+The Investment Association (IA) provides broad categories for UK domiciled CIS and provides data based on how these investment vehicles perform in their category as a whole.
+To mirror the above FTSE benchmarks, the following IA sectors will be used:
+1. IA UK All Companies – Similar to FTSE All-Share, this category includes CIS that have focus on investing directly into UK companies of any market capitalisation.
+2. IA UK Smaller Companies – Similar to FTSE SmallCap, this category includes CIS that have focus on investing directly into UK companies with market capitalisation under £100m.
+To learn more about these IA sectors, please visit the IA website[7].